 Yosakoi is originally a folk dance from Kochi Prefecture in western Japan.

-Join the 2018 yosakoi celebration at six venues (stages and streets) in and around Harajuku, including Meiji-jingu Shrine.
+Join the 2019 yosakoi festival to be held at six venues (stages and streets) in and around Harajuku, including Meiji-jingu Shrine.

 The stage will be set up in a lush green at the famous Shinto sanctuary’s grove.